savio-2-lopes/savio-2-lopes/README.md

 <h3> Hi 👋🏽 I am Savio </h3>

-I am a student Analysis and Systems Development.
-Enthusiast of technology, games, and nerdy world.
-Passionate about helping to solve problems.
-Passionate about the JavaScript stacks, web developer and Machine Learning.

 - 🎓 Student Analysis and Systems Development
 - 🎯 goal: be a full stack web developer focused in the frontend part
 - 💜 Geek, gamer, books and movie lover